pjenness/BlaireDelanneCom/blaire-timeline-reference.md

 - **2022**: Early experiments with Midjourney for event concepts
 - **2023**: Using ChatGPT for business writing and proposals
 - **2024**: Exploring AI in fashion and video content
-- **2025**: Aesthetic Producer side hustle for TheDriftAgentic AI agents
+- **2025**: Aesthetic Producer side hustle for The Drift Agentic AI agents

 ## Martinborough References
 - Town center built around a square